Which ordinance set rules for the admission of new states and prohibited slavery?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-In comparison, the Land Ordinance of 1785 focused primarily on the systematic surveying and sale of land in the Northwest Territory, not on the admission of states or slavery.
-The Articles of Confederation established the first governing framework of the United States but did not address slavery or state admission directly.
-The Fourteenth Amendment came much later, following the Civil War, and sought to address citizenship and equal protection under the law rather than set initial rules for statehood.
-Thus, the Northwest Ordinance of 1787 stands out as the correct answer
+In contrast, the Land Ordinance of 1785 primarily focused on the surveying and sale of land, while the Articles of Confederation served as the first constitution for the United States but did not specifically address the rules for statehood or slavery.
+The Fourteenth Amendment, on the other hand, was adopted much later, in 1868, and addressed citizenship and equal protection under the law but came long after the establishment of these earlier ordinances.

 Subscribe